grz0zrg/fsynth/documentation/mk/docs/ui.md

 - fullscreen editor by pressing F11
 - integrated compilation errors/messages
 - line numbers
+- bookmarks (by clicking on the space next to line number, all bookmarks can be found in the outline dialog)
 - many bundled editor themes

 Some of the code editor features can be enabled/disabled in the global settings dialog.

 If you experience audio stuttering as you type, it is recommended to detach the code editor off the main window or use the independent code editor tool.

+### Workspaces

+Workspaces panel contain the code, library and examples.

+The code of the session can be found into **Code** and is named **main**, it is opened by default when any sessions is joined.

+"My library" is a global **user** code library which is shared between sessions, definition of constants, variables or functions can be defined here to be used in the main code of any sessions.
+It is very usefull to build a personal library of functions, constants etc.

+Fragment come with many examples which can be found in the **Examples** part of the workspace, some examples may require some pre actions from the users as such it is recommended to read the first part of the example.

+All additive examples does not require actions from the user and can be listened right away.

 ## Widgets